krsavage/Confocal-image-analysis-for-protein-aggregates-GFAP-and-IBA1/README.md

 #This code was designed for the experiments shown in paper ___ where link will be added after publication.
 The code is provided to show the methodology in analyzing our data and is not optimized for general purpose use.
-Any questions regarding the code can be emailed to (kittysavage47@gmail.com).